jtzs/Governance/README.md

 3. When sharing organisational data, it should be directly to the person who needs it.
 Avoid using sharing via Public accessible links where possible.
 4. Storage of Personally identifiable information (PII) should be flagged out to the Data Protection Officer for reviewing of Organisation's [Data Protection Obligations](https://www.pdpc.gov.sg/overview-of-pdpa/the-legislation/personal-data-protection-act/data-protection-obligations). **Such data should be automatically classified as Confidential**.
 5. Once no longer required, members and volunteers should relinquish access to sensitive and PII where possible to reduce exposure
-6. Organisational data that is active being shared should be reviewed annually and updated to remove volunteers who are not longer relevant.
+6. Organisational data that is actively being shared should be reviewed annually and updated to remove volunteers who are not longer relevant.
 7. Data Classification and Security
     1. Confidential Data refers to data that should not be shared to non-members and members who are not directly involved. e.g. Organisational Financial Data, Personal Data from camp registrations.
     2. Private and Confidential Data refers to data that should not be shared with people other than those who are directly involved. e.g. HR Data